valerieniloinsigh31/footnote-app/README.md

 # Deployment
 <b>Deployment, forking, cloning </b>
-Following structure influence from other READMEs on Slack: (Peer Code Review page)

 <b>Deployment:</b>

-Early deployment as per the walkthroughs to avoid last minute panic.
+I completed early deployment as per the walkthroughs to avoid last minute panic.
-Before writing the code, set up an instance on ElephantSQL and then created the app on Heroku.
-Used the API from ELlephant SQL to build Heroku APP.
+Before writing the code, I set up an instance on ElephantSQL and then created the app on Heroku.
+I used the API from ELlephant SQL to build Heroku APP.
 Connected Heroku with Github CLI for automatic deployment.

-Help to avoid last minute disasters.
+This was done in order to avoid last minute delays.

-Importance of disable the DEBUG feature emphasised in tutorials as well as the importance of removing the DISABLE_STATICFILES.
+The importance of disabling the DEBUG feature was emphasised in tutorials as well as the importance of removing the DISABLE_STATICFILES so this was at the forefront of my mind for final deployment.

 ## Challenges with deployment>